Searching for the Health Benefits of Extra Virgin Olive Oil - Article

 6. How the oil is stored and bottled

 Any exposure of the harvested olives or the oil to heat, light or air while in transport or storage will reduce polyphenol content.
-One of the reasons you’ll see bottling dates (as opposed to harvest dates) on your bottle of olive oil is that many modern olive oil producers will keep their bulk olive oil in stainless steel vats and eliminate the oxygen, replacing it with nitrogen, until an order is placed.
-So they “bottle to order”.
-This helps keep the oxidative effects down and extends the life of the olive oil – and the polyphenols.
-But how the oil is stored also applies to how the importer and distributor and retailer are storing the oil once bottled, and how you’re storing your olive oil at home and for how long.
-Keep it away from the stove, in its original bottle, in a dark and cool place, and keep the top on tight – do not decant the oil into an open container – and do not use it in any cooking application hotter than about 230 degrees, despite what one cooking celebrity likes to do with her EVOO on TV; to maintain optimum flavor and health benefits, olive oil should be used primarily in low-heat and raw applications.
+One of the reasons you’ll see bottling dates (as opposed to harvest dates) on your bottle of olive oil is that many modern olive oil producers will keep their bulk olive oil in temerature-controlled (55-60 degrees F) stainless steel vats and eliminate the oxygen, replacing it with nitrogen, until an order is placed.
+So they “bottle to order” and then ship directly to the US.
+This helps keep the oxidative effects down and extends the life of the olive oil – and the polyphenols, some of which are very heat sensitive.
+But, how the oil is stored also applies to how the importer and distributor and retailer are storing the oil once bottled, and how you’re storing your olive oil at home and for how long; keep it away from the stove, in its original bottle, in a dark and cool place, and keep the top on tight – do not decant the oil into an open container – and do not use it in any cooking application hotter than about 230 degrees, despite what one cooking celebrity likes to do with her EVOO on TV; to maintain optimum flavor and health benefits, olive oil should be used primarily in low-heat and raw applications.
 (For more information on high heat cooking oils, see our Rice Bran Oil product page.)

 In Conclusion …